SLAVERY AND HUMAN TRAFFICKING STATEMENT 2022

 - Watching and checking vehicles dropping off workers and checking car parks for minibuses

-We regularly attend events where there is an opportunity to discuss the risks of Modern Slavery with our peers, the GLAA, Non-Governmental Organisations (‘NGOs’) and other relevant stakeholders.
-This helps to expand our knowledge and highlight countries, product types or services that may be considered to have a higher risk of Modern Slavery.
+We regularly receive updates on the risks of modern Slavery via our peers, the GLAA, Non-Governmental Organisations (‘NGOs’) and other relevant stakeholders.
+This helps to expand our knowledge and highlight countries, product types or services that may be considered to have a higher risk of modern slavery.
 The knowledge and experience that we have obtained will help us identify the risks and issues, assess the level of importance and develop appropriate remedies.
 We will continue to collaborate and improve our understanding as time goes on.

-We will continue in 2021 to build on the progress we have made this year.
+We will continue in 2023 to build on the progress we have made this year.
 Our risk mapping of suppliers will continue as will internal communication and awareness building.
-A new internal meeting programme is being established to broaden the scope of those that are involved.

 We will continue to improve communication on this topic with our supply chain and welcome opportunities to collaborate to identify risks or solve problems that we cannot tackle alone.
 We will face common issues and by working together, not only with suppliers but also with other UK companies, we will be far more effective in meeting our common goal of eradicating Modern Slavery.

-TThis statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 3rd January 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our modern slavery and human trafficking statement for the financial year ending 3rd January 2022.